michelle-miller/assistant-icp/install-110.md

       ```
       {: pre}

+      A common issue that can block successful deployments is that the persistent volume claims (PVCs) can bind themselves to the wrong persistent volumes, volumes that you did not create.
+      {: tip}

+      Next, complete the steps in [Uninstalling the service](#install-110-uninstall), so you can start the installation over with a clean set of nodes.

     - If the deployment process was successful, test {{site.data.keyword.conversationshort}} by running a test Helm chart.

       1. From the Helm command line interface, run the following command: